vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 / G2 ] Modify the system so that it does not display an alert under certain conditions, even if the administrator's email address contains the string 'vektor-inc'.

 v15.15.1
 [ G3 / G2 ][ Specification Change ] get_bloginfo( 'name' ) -> get_bloginfo( 'name', 'display' )
 [ G3 / G2 ][ Bug fix ] Fixed a JavaScript error that occurs when the mobile navigation setting is disabled.